nodestream-proj/nodestream/docs/docs/reference/interpretations.md

 By default, related nodes are created when not present based on the supplied node type and key.
 However, you can change this behavior by setting the `match_strategy` field.
 The `match_strategy` field is a string that can be one of the following values:

 * `EAGER` - Related nodes will be created when not present based on the supplied node type and key.
 (Default)
-* `MATCH_ONLY` - Will not create a relationship when the related node does not already exists.
+* `MATCH_ONLY` - Will not create a relationship when the related node does not already exist.
 * `FUZZY` - Behaves like `MATCH ONLY`, but treats the key values as regular expressions to match on.

 ### Working with Many Relationships